Denish060/lab0-html-tech-store/README.md

-# lab0-html-tech-store
-HTML-based e-commerce website project (Lab 0) demonstrating basic web development concepts including structure, forms, and tables.
+# Lab 0: HTML Tech Store (E-Commerce Prototype)

+A structured front-end e-commerce prototype built using HTML5, designed to demonstrate foundational web development concepts such as semantic structure, form handling, and tabular data representation.

+---

+## Project Overview

+This project simulates a basic e-commerce interface to understand how web pages are structured at the foundational level.
+It focuses on layout design, user input handling, and content organization using only HTML.

+Although simple in implementation, it reflects the core building blocks of real-world web applications.

+---

 ## Objectives

-- Understand basic HTML structure
+- Implement proper HTML5 document structure and semantics
-- Create a simple business webpage
-- Design product listings using tables
+- Design a basic e-commerce layout using tables and sections
-- Build a customer registration form
+- Develop a functional user registration form
-- Practice linking external websites
+- Practice navigation and external linking concepts
+- Understand how front-end structure defines user interaction flow

+---

-## Technologies Used
+## Technical Stack

-- HTML5
-- Basic web development structure
+- HTML5 (Core structure and markup)
+- Static front-end design (No frameworks or libraries)

+---

-## Features
+## System Features

-- Business introduction section
+- Structured homepage with business introduction
-- Product listing table (laptops, smartphones, accessories)
+- Product catalog presented using HTML tables
-- Customer registration form
+- Customer registration form with input validation structure
-- External link to Apple official website
+- External link integration for reference (Apple official website)
-- Simple structured layout for user interaction
+- Organized layout simulating a basic e-commerce flow

+---

 ## Screenshots